ChristopherJamesN/CoffeeRun/README.md

 # CoffeeRun
-Web application for keeping track of coffee orders.
+A shopping-cart style web application that manages coffee orders.
+Bootstrap is used to style the UI.
+Ajax is used to send and receive data to and from the server in the background.